 If our system predicts the likelihood of excessive volatility is unacceptably high, the next day we move our client assets to a bear market portfolio of only the 10-year treasuries ETF, and wait for our system to indicate that conditions have turned more favorable:

 The above portfolio weights are for our customers that have selected moderate growth as their investment objective.
 The precise weighting of these ETFs in your portfolio will depend on whether you have selected the moderate growth or aggressive growth objective.

-Our dynamic derivatives strategy is the most aggressive strategy we offer, with accompanying risk of significant potential drawdown.
+Our active derivatives strategy is the most aggressive strategy we offer, with accompanying risk of significant potential drawdown.
 For that reason it is not available to our customers seeking capital preservation as their objective.